 Rovaco Dance Company was founded in New York City in 2015 by Artistic Director Rohan Bhargava.
-Over the years, the company has produced a unique form of contemporary dance-theater, which blends floorwork, release, and partnering into one fluid whole, in multimedia collaboration with designers and composers.
+Over the years, the company has produced a unique form of narrative dance-theater, which blends floorwork, release, ballet, bollywood, street jazz, and contemporary partnering into one fluid whole, in multimedia collaboration with designers and composers.

-Repertory has been presented by Provincetown Dance Festival, Tamasha NYC, and Create:Art.
+Repertory has been presented by Provincetown Dance Festival, Dance NYC, Battery Dance Festival, Rhythmically Speaking, Little Island NYC, and Create:Art.
 The company has been a Resident Artist at Dancewave, the James Jay Dudley Luce Foundation, and the CUNY Dance Initiative at LaGuardia Performing Arts Center.
-Commissions have come from Mannes School of Music, Mare Nostrum Elements, Making Moves Dance Festival, and the Dance Gallery Festival.
+Commissions have come from Mannes School of Music, Mare Nostrum Elements, Making Moves Dance Festival, and The Dance Gallery Festival.

-In cultivating this relationship with audiences, Rocavo seeks most broadly to increase viewership and appreciation for contemporary dance.
+In cultivating this relationship with audiences, Rovaco seeks most broadly to increase viewership and appreciation for the performing arts.
 By striking a balance of rigor and accessibility, we hope to bring disparate communities together to ignite conversations that might not otherwise take place.

 Rovaco also provides outreach opportunities through masterclasses, lecture demonstrations, open rehearsals, and post-show discussions.